 Have a handful of go-to vegetarian recipes

 If you don’t know what to make, you’re not going to make anything.
-I plan meals and snacks a week at a time and try to hit the grocery store only once a week.
+I plan meals and snacks a week or two at a time and try to hit the grocery store only once a week.

 When you sign up for my email list I’ll also send you a list of 100 Vegetarian Dinner Ideas, which is linked to recipes on my blog where applicable.
 This list would only have to be repeated 3 1/2 times to get a full year of meals!
 It doesn’t get much easier than that.